dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/wcag-1-2-time-based-media.md

 ### How to Succeed

-Provide an extended audio description–simple enough.
+Provide an extended audio description—simple enough.

 ## 1.2.8 Media Alternative (Prerecorded) - Level AAA